flink-extended/dl-on-flink/flink-ai-flow/README.md

 # Flink AI FLOW

-Flink AI Flow is an open source platform to manage the machine learning lifecycle, including feature engineering, model training, model evaluation, model serving, model inference, metric monitoring, etc.
+This project is an open source platform for managing the machine learning life cycle, including feature engineering, model training, model evaluation, model services, model inference, measurement monitoring, etc.
 Flink AI Flow is also a system that unified batch and stream machine learning workflow based on the flink engine.

 You can use Flink AI Flow to do the following: